Trinidad and Tobago's Natural History, In Brief

 xi Phanerogams are seed plants or plants that produce seeds, which are a subset of land plants.

-xii The Lessor Antilles are: Leeward Islands: Virgin Islands: St. Thomas: St. John, St. Croix, Water Island, Tortola, Virgin Gorda, Anegada, Jost Van Dyke; Anguilla, Sint Maarten, Saint Martin, Saint-Barthélemy, Saba, Sint Eustatius, Saint Kitts and Nevis, Antigua and Barbuda, Redonda (Antigua and Barbuda), Montserrat, Guadeloupe, La Désirade, Marie-Galante, and les Saintes archipelago; Windward Islands: Dominica, Martinique, Saint Lucia, Barbados, St. Vincent and the Grenadines, Carriacou and Petite Martinique (Grenada), Grenada, and, Trinidad and Tobago; Leeward Antilles: Aruba, Curaçao, and Bonaire;
+xii The Lesser Antilles are: Leeward Islands: Virgin Islands: St. Thomas: St. John, St. Croix, Water Island, Tortola, Virgin Gorda, Anegada, Jost Van Dyke; Anguilla, Sint Maarten, Saint Martin, Saint-Barthélemy, Saba, Sint Eustatius, Saint Kitts and Nevis, Antigua and Barbuda, Redonda (Antigua and Barbuda), Montserrat, Guadeloupe, La Désirade, Marie-Galante, and les Saintes archipelago; Windward Islands: Dominica, Martinique, Saint Lucia, Barbados, St. Vincent and the Grenadines, Carriacou and Petite Martinique (Grenada), Grenada, and, Trinidad and Tobago; Leeward Antilles: Aruba, Curaçao, and Bonaire;

-The Lessor Antilles in consideration are: Leeward Islands: Anguilla, Sint Maarten, Saint-Barthélemy, Saba, Sint Eustatius, Saint Kitts and Nevis, Antigua and Barbuda, Redonda (Antigua and Barbuda), Montserrat, Guadeloupe; Windward Islands: Dominica, Martinique, Saint Lucia, Barbados, St. Vincent and the Grenadines, Grenada, and, Trinidad and Tobago; and Leeward Antilles: Aruba, Curaçao, and Bonaire.
+The Lesser Antilles in consideration are: Leeward Islands: Anguilla, Sint Maarten, Saint-Barthélemy, Saba, Sint Eustatius, Saint Kitts and Nevis, Antigua and Barbuda, Redonda (Antigua and Barbuda), Montserrat, Guadeloupe; Windward Islands: Dominica, Martinique, Saint Lucia, Barbados, St. Vincent and the Grenadines, Grenada, and, Trinidad and Tobago; and Leeward Antilles: Aruba, Curaçao, and Bonaire.

 xiii Known as Paleoendimism.